wth-mvp-s/LT/aws/AWS Certified Cloud Practitioner (CLF-C01)/test by 10/1st-1to4/clf-c01_p1-01-44 - Copy (3).md

 - [x] Amazon CloudFront

-#### Q2. ::Which pillar of the AWS Well-Architected Framework refers to the ability of a system to recover from infrastructure or service disruptions and dynamically acquire computing resources to meet demand?
+#### Q2.
+Which pillar of the AWS Well-Architected Framework refers to the ability of a system to recover from infrastructure or service disruptions and dynamically acquire computing resources to meet demand?

 - [ ] Security
 - [x] Reliability